Rx / Prescription Alert

 In the Rx / Prescriptions List, add a Problem, Medication, or Allergy to the Alerts field.

-Open Dental drug interaction alerts occur when you write new paper Rx / Prescription using a template that has interaction alerts set up.
+Open Dental drug interaction alerts occur when creating a new Rx / Prescription using a Rx Template that has interaction alerts set up.
 Interaction alerts can be based on a medication, allergy, and/or problem.
-They are always enabled and you cannot turn them off.
-Set the behavior of alerts by adding or removing alert rules in a prescription template.
+These warning alerts are always enabled.

 Set Up Alert Rules